v0.12.6 -- faster daemon hot queries

 Natural Language

-Combines classic BM25 text matching with 384-dimensional quantized ONNX neural embeddings.
+Combines classic BM25 text matching with 384-dimensional local Candle neural embeddings.
 Ask "where is the tax calculated?" and get the right function.

 🌿